heremaps/xyz-documentation/docs/studio/topics/index.md

 ## Load other content

-An extremely powerful feature of XYZ is that you do not have to create all the content yourself.
+An extremely powerful feature of Here Studio is that you do not have to create all the content yourself.
 A lot of open map data can be found on the web already when you search for it.

 `GeoJSON` is a very common format for geospatial data.
-If you find something you like you can quickly _upload_ this data into XYZ and turn such a static file into a real live map you can change and update at any time.
+If you find something you like you can quickly _upload_ this data into Here Studio and turn such a static file into a real live map you can change and update at any time.

 For example you might want to highlight all the [**bike paths**](https://data.sfgov.org/Transportation/Bikeway-Network/4jy4-tbju) for the treasure hunt: